Emergency Preparedness Starts with YOU!

 Preparing your family for a disaster involves more than just creating a plan.
 Each family member – especially children – should know exactly what to do during an emergency.
 Here are some helpful suggestions to communicate the importance of disaster preparedness to your family.

 • Designate Roles / Responsibilities: Give everyone in your family a responsibility.
-Each family member is an intergral part of the plan and each has an important contribution.
+Each family member is an integral part of the plan and each has an important contribution.

 • Role-play: Younger family members may be easily upset if they see a parent worried or panicking.
 Spend an afternoon pretending an emergency has occured and allow everyone to practice their designated roles.
 This will help your family be better prepared for the rush of emotions they may experience during a disaster.